vishnu-wednesday/msk-kafka-starter/README.md

 ## Serverless Node Kafka Experiment

-The Repo is an experiment to see how to use the [Serverless Framework](https://serverless.com/) to deploy a AWS MSK Resource.
+The Repo is an experiment to see how to use the [Serverless Framework](https://serverless.com/) to deploy a AWS MSK cluster.

 ### Current Resources Added